tjhorner/tetris-gamepad/README.md

 #### Gamepad Mode

-By default, the gamepad buttons are defined as such:
+In gamepad mode, the device will broadcast itself as a BLE gamepad.
+By default, the buttons are defined as such:

 | **Physical Button** | **Virtual Button** |
 |---------------------|--------------------|